nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 # 3 Verify installation
-The installation is successful if docker image is running, the system services are started inside the container and the user interface is responding.
+The installation is successful if Docker image is running, the system services are started inside the container and the user interface is responding.
 - Ensure from the command line that the container is running  (**reference data: 1.1; 1.3**):
 ```
 docker ps --filter "name=<container name>"